BenWashburn1457/seatrac_driver/README.md

 	seatrac_driver on your computer.
 4. Run the example: `./build/<example_name> <serial_port>`
 	The executable name is the same as the example folder name.
-	It takes one argument - the serial port that the seatrac modem is connected too (for example `/dev/ttyUSB0`).
+	It takes one argument - the serial port that the SeaTrac modem is connected too (for example `/dev/ttyUSB0`).